 To participate in the LPP, NCA students must have completed and passed all NCA requirements and filed with the LSO a Certificate of Qualification before the LPP begins in August.

-Please also note that some of our work placement employers have stipulated that they will only accept applications from Candidates who have already completed both the barrister and solicitor exams. *We understand that given the COVID-19 situation, this may be online this year.
+Please also note that some of our work placement employers have stipulated that they will only accept applications from Candidates who have already completed both the barrister and solicitor exams.

 As a practical training course required for professional licensure, the LPP does not qualify for OSAP funding.
 If you have existing Ontario Student Assistance Program (OSAP) loans, you can apply for OSAP Continuation of Interest-Free Status to keep your previous OSAP loans in interest-free/suspended repayment status.
 For more information on next steps and timelines, please click the hyperlink and scroll to the “Law Practice Program” section.
 2020-2021 information will be updated in May 2020.
 Questions?
 Contact the ServiceHub at Ryerson University.

 Please note that the information above is subject to change without notice, as it is based on OSAP Policy and Guidelines at the time of publishing.
 For the most up to date and accurate information, refer to the Information by Student Group, Law Practice Program section on the Student Financial Assistance website.
 Or, contact the ServiceHub at Ryerson University.

 Ryerson University does not provide financial assistance for LPP Candidates.
 Please see the Law Society of Ontario (LSO) website for information on financial assistance.

 The LPP is a rigorous and intensive program; full-time commitment, dedication and focus is expected.
 Candidates are expected to be available and prepared to complete LPP expectations during regular business hours.